 (3) Numerical statement of the customer's historical consumption for each of the preceding twelve months, and both the total and average consumption for such twelve-month period.

-(4) Specific tariffed charges to the extent applicable: customer charge, delivery charge, transition charge, shopping incentive or shopping credit, and other conceptually similar tariffed charges.
+(4) Specific tariffed charges to the extent applicable: customer charge, delivery charge, and other conceptually similar tariffed charges.

 (5) If the customer is on a budget plan with the electric utility only, the monthly budget amount and current balance of electric utility account.